We offer valuable information for movers and consumers, including important news from the government. Check back frequently for breaking news.

 Remember, movers are open for business!
 Keep in touch with your clients and remind people on social media that you can help them plan their move now, so they’re ready when it’s time.

 Moving Locally? – Moving services have been reduced.
 You may find that some companies are limiting the number of crews in a truck to 2 men and may have two trucks show up at your home.
+You may be moving to or from an apartment or condo that restricts access for outside labourers.
+As the consumer, you will have a responsibility to provide a safe environment for the moving crews to work in.
 Please make sure you understand how your move will operate, so there are no surprises on move day.
 Have a look at the consumer tips in our COVID Consumer Information to help you plan.

 Moving a longer distance? – Moving services have been reduced.
+Some province-to-province restrictions remain in place.
+While professional moving companies are allowed to move freely around the country, you may find yourself having to quarantine and will have to make arrangement for delivery of your household goods.
 Continue communicating with your mover regarding delivery times as there may be a delay due to demand.
 Read our moving information on how to plan for this relocation.

 Moving into an apartment or office building?
 Connect with the building manager to confirm their protocols regarding entry into the building and elevator use at this time.
 Make sure that you communicate clearly with your movers, so as to not cause delays or last minute alterations that could affect your moving price.

-Reports from some of our members indicate that they've had no problems crossing the border.
-However, most US cities have some form of restrictions, so make sure you work with your moving company to see how that affects your move.
+With the current widespread outbreak of COVID-19 throughout the US, most US cities have some form of restrictions, so make sure you work with your moving company to see how that affects your move.
 Also communicate with your mover regarding delivery times as there may be a delay due to demand.

 If you are paying in $CAD, the final charge will be based on the current rate of the dollar, which is fluctuating at this time.